 Brain changes associated with Alzheimer's disease lead to growing trouble with:

 Everyone has occasional memory lapses.
 It's normal to lose track of where you put your keys or forget the name of an acquaintance.
-But the memory loss associated with Alzheimer's disease persists and worsens, affecting your ability to function at work and at home.
+But the memory loss associated with Alzheimer's disease persists and worsens, affecting the ability to function at work or at home.

 People with Alzheimer's may: